avncharlie/PeAR/README.md

 3. Run `python -m pear -h` or `.\PeAR.bat -h` to get started.

 ## Run through Docker
-Note: to generate Windows binaries you must run PeAR locally as it requires access to MSVC build tools.
-Only instrumented assembly can be generated when running in Docker.

-1. Run `build.sh` to build the required Docker image.
-2. Modify `PeAR.sh` as you require.
-3. Run `PeAR.sh -h` to get started.
+Make sure docker is installed and you can run it, then use `./PeAR.sh`.
+The shell script uses wrappers for `ddisasm` and `gtirb-pprinter` that passthrough to docker.

 ## Run tests

-To start tests, run: `pytest .\pear\ -v -rA -s --vcvarsall-loc VCVARSALL_LOC --winafl32-afl-fuzz-loc AFL32_LOC --winafl64-afl-fuzz-loc AFL64_LOC`
+To start tests, run: `pytest .\pear\ -v -rA -s --ir-cache IR_CACHE --vcvarsall-loc VCVARSALL_LOC --winafl32-afl-fuzz-loc AFL32_LOC --winafl64-afl-fuzz-loc AFL64_LOC`
+For linux, use `pytest.sh` to use wrappers.

 Running tests requires:
 1. The location of your `vcvarsall.bat`.
 This is used to run the MSVC